 The conceptually most relevant characteristic of constitutional laws for our discussion is that they have more stringent amendment procedures than other laws.
-I argue that in a basic conceptual way, this is central to understanding the role of central bank independence in a democracy and, even more so, institutions such as a currency board or dollarization.
+I argue that in a basic conceptual way, this is central to understanding the role of central bank independence in a democracy and, even more so, institutions such as dollarization.
 Let's begin with a general discussion.
 Stringent amendment procedures may be thought of as a concrete approach to engendering the expectation that a law will not be changed whenever it is tempting.
-Such restrictions are often seen as "protecting the electorate against itself," so that important decisions will not be changed or undone whenever the majority feel current circumstances may warrant it.
-This is the literal application of "stringent amendment procedures," that is the decision that once made, certain laws or policies are of a written (or unwritten) law depend on whether it is in a document called the "constitution."
+Such restrictions are often seen as "protecting the electorate against itself," so that important decisions will not be changed or undone whenever the majority feel current circumstances may warrant it.6 This is the literal application of "stringent amendment procedures," that is the decision that once made, certain laws or policies are difficult to undo and cannot be reversed by ordinary legislative or electoral procedures.

+5 Note that constitutions need not be written documents, nor does the constitutional nature of a written (or unwritten) law depend on whether it is in a document called the "constitution."
 Even though it is not part of a formal law, independence of the Federal Reserve has the permanence of a constitutional law, because it is generally agreed upon and thus hard to break.